 He adds, “If the project looks like you skimped on quality to get it done, you’ll lose big time.
 But if you spend the time and money to make it a feature of the home, you could potentially add 8% to 12% of value to the home, and an ROI of over 80% or more for you.
 Covered outdoor spaces are especially high on most buyers wish lists and will maximize your return.”

 Aside from home improvement projects, check out these four critical factors that determine the value of a property.

 Patios can be built with a variety of materials, from brick, ceramic tile, concrete, and hardwood to natural stone pavers or flagstones.
 The materials you select will greatly affect the price of the patio.
 But using higher grade materials won’t necessarily give you a higher ROI.

 So, if you plan to live happily ever after in your current home, go crazy and pick the materials you like the most.
-But if your plan is to eventually sell your house and recoup some of the costs of the patio, then keep this important tip in mind.
+But if you plan to eventually sell your house and recoup some of the costs of the patio, then keep this important tip in mind.